-Stand Up For California suggests it is reasonable to assert the concerns of the local affected private property owners in the area as well as the regional area, all stakeholders must be considered equally along with affected local government since the Patchak Ruling by the United States Supreme Court.
+Moreover, while the new rule in 25 C.F.R.
+151.12 (The Patchak Patch) acknowledges stakeholders and places our names on the service list, there is still no indication from the BIA that our concerns will be taken seriously and given significant weight and consideration in the decision making process.
+Stand Up For California suggests it is reasonable to assert the concerns of the local affected private property owners in the area as well as the regional area, all stakeholders must be considered equally along with affected local government since the ruling by the U.S, Supreme Court in Patchak.

-151.11 (c) Off Reservation: Where land is being acquired for business purposes, the tribe shall provide a plan which specifies the anticipated economic benefits associated with the proposed use.
+(c)151.11 (c) Off Reservation: "Where land is being acquired for business purposes, the tribe shall provide a plan which specifies the anticipated economic benefits associated with the proposed use".
 The Chumash have not provided a detailed comprehensive economic business plan demonstrating the economic benefits associated with this proposed acquisition.
-The Chumash EA states at 1-7 of the Introduction; "Secondarily, the trust acquisition of the proposed trust land would also allow full tribal governance over its existing agricultural operations on the property; thereby allowing the Tribe to continue to build economic self-sufficiency through diversified tribally governed commercial enterprises".
-(Emphasis added)
+Here again, and this further demonstrates the need for a new EIS, Chumash EA states at 1-7 of the Introduction; "Secondarily, the trust acquisition of the proposed trust land would also allow full tribal governance over its existing agricultural operations on the property; thereby allowing the Tribe to continue to build economic self-sufficiency through diversified tribally governed commercial enterprises".
+(Emphasis added) Clearly, the Tribe as indicated in its own words has a business plan.
+A detailed explanation of the business plan describing fully what "diversified tribally governed commercial enterprises" means must be provided.

-The application states and restates over-and-over; the intent is to eliminate the jurisdictional authority of the County of Santa Barbara and the State of California over the 5 parcels known as Camp 4.
+The fee to trust application states and restates over and over, the intent is to eliminate the jurisdictional authority of the County of Santa Barbara and the State of California over the 5 parcels known as Camp 4.
 Here again, this phrase of "tribally governed commercial enterprises" and a goal to remove the authority and jurisdiction of both the State and the County raises a red flag.
-Off reservation acquisitions for gaming must be reviewed through a stringent two part determination process and require the concurrence of the Governor of the State.
-Paring this phrase with terms in the Chumash Cooperative Agreement offered to the County which includes in lieu of taxes in section III using Special Distribution Funds3 leads to heighten concerns about a land use that includes gaming.
+What is it the Tribe wishes to do outside of the current County and state jurisdiction beyond the development of 143 homes, an event center and grape growing?